 Roche Alzheimer's drug fails main goals in mid-stage study

-Results of a Phase II study involving 431 patients found crenezumab failed to significantly slow cognitive and functional decline compared to placebo, missing the study's two main goals, Roche said in a statement on Wednesday.
+Results of a Phase II study involving 431 patients found crenezumab failed to significantly slow cognitive and functional decline compared to placebo, missing two main goals, Roche said in a statement on Wednesday.

 But an exploratory analysis of patients with a milder form of the disease who received a higher dose of crenezumab via an intravenous infusion showed a statistically significant reduction in cognitive decline, Roche said.